 Contemporary American folk art, whether called outsider, naïve, visionary, intuitive, or self-taught, are labels characterizing the work of artists who generally have little or no contact with the mainstream art world or art institutions.
 These unique works of art depict extreme mental states, unconventional ideas, and elaborate fantasy or spiritual worlds.

-Baron Gordon, a 1953 graduate of Lynchburg College, and his wife Ellin Gordon, did not plan to build a collection of works by these artists when they first purchased art to furnish and decorate their home in New York.
+Baron Gordon, a 1953 graduate of University of Lynchburg, and his wife Ellin Gordon, did not plan to build a collection of works by these artists when they first purchased art to furnish and decorate their home in New York.
 But through the years, contemporary folk art significantly dominated their acquisitions, resulting in the first major exhibition of their work, Flying Free, held at the Abby Aldrich Rockefeller Folk Art Center in Williamsburg, Virginia, in 1997.

 In an interview with Barbara Rothermel, director of the Daura Gallery, Ellin Gordon said, “There is no question that we were drawn to twentieth-century work by the boldness and the lack of pretense.
 We found its vibrancy exciting, along with observing that the field was constantly evolving, stimulating.